 We are intentional about putting the interests of students first and using them to create projects for students to learn real skills.
 They explore what interests them first.
-Then, once they’ve narrowed down a few areas they want to dive deep into, we work with them to increase their understanding of the subjects and build portfolios of projects and work.
+Then, once they’ve narrowed down a few areas they want to dive deep into, we work with them to increase their understanding of the subjects and build portfolios of hands-on projects and work.

 From new forms of assessment to giving students real agency to make their own academic decisions, we’ve designed our school to accelerate students toward their wildest dreams.

 Sora is a project-based learning environment where students can start their own projects, choose their own timeline, and set their own evaluation metrics.
 We follow a learning model where our teachers serve to challenge students, structure individual curriculum plans, facilitate their learning, and help them complete their goals, not deliver boring lectures.

 When students first enroll, these projects are designed by the faculty and center on exposing students to this new paradigm of learning and its processes.
 As they advance through the program, students can start designing their own projects based on their interests–in turn, the faculty keep them accountable to their goals and ensure rigor and breadth in their work.
 It is important to give students agency and responsibility in their learning, as shown in this meta-analysis conducted by a research team on the effects of too much external control on young students.